hyperTwitch/intro-to-react/README.md

 Features added to explore and practice further.
 - When no one wins, display a message and mark it in the history
-- Highlight the currently displayed step in the history by bolding it
+- Highlight the move currently displayed on the board in the history by bolding it
+- Allow the user to toggle the display order of the history items between ascending and descending

 ## `npm start`